Big Techbacco

 It's not about the money, it's about the message.
 With the news that Meta and YouTube were being held liable in a case about the harms of their addictive features just two days after Meta was found liable in a separate case around child safeguards, the writing isn't so much as on the wall as it's on the docket.
 Big Tech is facing a reckoning.

-I would say it's about "social media", but well, YouTube isn't really social media.
-And actually I think you can tie this into other tangential topics around the broader tech industry at the moment.
+I would say it's about "social media", but well, YouTube isn't really social media.1 And actually I think you can tie this into other tangential topics around the broader tech industry at the moment.
 Most prominently, the simmering backlash against AI as well.
 Meta may be the poster child, but again, it feels like the entire Big Tech family is going to get wrapped up in this.

 Nearly every story about this latest verdict draws the comparison to the "Big Tobacco" cases from 30 years ago.
 It doesn't matter what the parallels are, all that matters is that every story is drawing them.
 This is an absolute optics disaster for Big Tech.
 And it feels like it's just getting started.

 In many ways, none of this is surprising.
-Again, merits aside, these are the largest companies in the world.
+Again, merits of the cases aside, these are the largest companies in the world.
 I mean that both in terms of market cap and reach, but also in terms of numbers of people they employ.
 Yet every day now seems to bring a headline about mass layoffs while at the same time posting record profits.
 It has long been a very weird "best of times/worst of times" dichotomy and AI is accelerating it.
 People must look at the layoffs constantly happening at Meta and wonder what shot they possibly have to make it in this new world.

 And as I've written about before with AI in particular, all of these companies seemingly have some very real messenger issues.
 That is, the public by and large doesn't seem to like the people peddling the future here.
 And that's undoubtedly in part because they don't trust them from the immediate past when they were peddling social media and then VR and then crypto and then every other thing seemingly purpose-build, at least narratively, to freak people out or piss them off.

-1 And at the rate that Snap's stock keeps falling – now just a $6B company – someone is going to end up owning them too. ↩
+2 And at the rate that Snap's stock keeps falling – now just a $6B company – someone is going to end up owning them too. ↩